detec/HibernateSpringDAO2016/README.md

 To simplify REST service creation this template project contains pre-configured web.xml both with Spring root context configuration files and Spring MVC 4 configuration file.
 Sample rest controller supports exception handling and JSON pretty printing.

-To test this template deploy it to Apache Tomcat and call endpoint http://localhost:8080/sample-dao/test with GET method.
+To test this template deploy it to Apache Tomcat and call endpoint GET http://localhost:8080/sample-dao/test .
 It should return 'true' in response body.
+You can also use additional endpoint to check current server time: GET http://localhost:8080/sample-dao/now .
+Requests should be accompanied by "Accept" and "Content-Type" headers with value application/json.